Venus & Braves: Characters

 Venus & Braves revolves around Blood Boal, who, while having the appearance of a pale 18-year-old, is actually 345 years old, having been given immortality by the goddess Aria after an important battle.
 While previously a bloodthirsty warrior, Blood settles down into a more peaceful life before the start of the game.
 Aria, who travels with Blood as a fellow immortal, has full knowledge of his past and has trouble relating with humans.
 A witch named Vivid, who obtained immortality through similar circumstances, also has a mysterious grudge towards Blood.
 Throughout the game, other characters die due to the passage of time, and their age is a key statistic for discerning whether a character is at their peak performance level.

 Setting

 Venus & Braves is set in the same fictional world as its spiritual predecessor, Seven.
 The game begins in the town of Barakway, where Blood is the leader of a group of bandits.
 After the town is attacked, he sets out on his journey.

 Development

 The development title for Venus & Braves was "Project Venus".

 Remake

 The PlayStation Portable version of the game was released on January 20, 2011.

-The remake feature cameos from characters of Namco Bandai's RPG - the Tales series, including: Colette Brunel (Tales of Symphonia), Cless Albein, Suzu Fujibayashi, and Mint Adnade (Tales of Phantasia), Tear Grants, Luke fon Fabre, and Natalia Luzu Kimlasca-Lanvaldear (Tales of the Abyss), Phillia Felice and Leon Magnus (Tales of Destiny), Yuri Lowell (Tales of Vesperia), Asbel Lhant and Sophie (Tales of Graces) and Kyle Dunamis (Tales of Destiny 2).
+The remake features cameos from characters of Namco Bandai's RPG - the Tales series, including: Colette Brunel (Tales of Symphonia), Cless Albein, Suzu Fujibayashi, and Mint Adnade (Tales of Phantasia), Tear Grants, Luke fon Fabre, and Natalia Luzu Kimlasca-Lanvaldear (Tales of the Abyss), Phillia Felice and Leon Magnus (Tales of Destiny), Yuri Lowell (Tales of Vesperia), Asbel Lhant and Sophie (Tales of Graces) and Kyle Dunamis (Tales of Destiny 2).
+KOS-MOS of the Xenosaga series also appears as a cameo.